kunegis/stu/README.md

-# Stu -- Build Automation
+# Stu - Build Automation

 This is Stu, a build tool similar to Make, but with two features that set it apart:

-* Parametrized rules:  Like Make's '%' character, but there can be multiple parameters, and they have names.
-The syntax is '$NAME', where NAME can be any name.
+* Parametrized rules:  Like GNU Make's '%' character, but there can be multiple parameters, and they have names.
+The syntax is '$NAME', where NAME can be any string.
 * Dynamic dependencies:  The dependencies of a target can be generated dynamically.
 When a dependency is enclosed in square brackets, it means that that file is built and dependencies are read from within that